grame-cncm/faustwebsite/mkdocs/docs/community/powered-by-faust.md

 - **Spring Reverb** delivers the iconic sound of classic spring tanks, a staple in countless recordings.
 Infuse your tone with instant retro character, from subtle ambience to bold and over-the-top, written by [Daniel Leonov](https://github.com/daleonov).

-Starting march 2026, the [AI FX Builder](https://chaosaudio.com/blogs/whats-new/introducing-ai-fx-builder-create-any-effect-you-can-imagine) directly allows to prompt effects, possibly combinig it with a [NAM model](https://www.neuralampmodeler.com) automatically translated to Faust code.
+Starting march 2026, the [AI FX Builder](https://chaosaudio.com/blogs/whats-new/introducing-ai-fx-builder-create-any-effect-you-can-imagine) directly allows to prompt effects, possibly combining it with a [NAM model](https://www.neuralampmodeler.com) automatically translated to Faust code.

 ### [Noisy2](https://www.expressivee.com/88-noisy-two)